ansys/pystk/doc/source/api/ansys/stk/core/graphics/IDistanceDisplayConditionFactory.rst

 IDistanceDisplayConditionFactory
 ================================

-.. py:class:: IDistanceDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.IDistanceDisplayConditionFactory

    object

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to the object.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IDistanceDisplayConditionFactory

 Overview
 --------